 For impactful events at TF binding sites, we will use motif breakers and formers to define loss-of- and gain-of-function events, respectively, as these events are more likely to have deleterious consequences\cite{23512712,24092746,21596777,23348503,23348506,23530248,23887589}.
 Variants altering the position-weight matrix (PWM) scores for TF binding sites could potentially either decrease (loss-of-function) or increase (gain-of-function) the binding strength of TFs.
 A key improvement that we plan to utilize is to employ ancestral alleles to get a more accurate determination of these events.

+[[deleted ncRNA stuff]]

 D-1-b-iii Variant prioritization based on allelic activity [[SKL may add a paragraph about his new method on allelic activity]]

 Allele-specific variants potentially provide a most direct readout of the functional impact of a variant.
 For example, if we can associate the differential binding effect of a particular transcription factor with different alleles of an SNV, then we can identify loci that have potential functional impacts in regulation.
 However, because allelic variants are enriched for rare variants\cite{24037378}, it will be difficult to match the specific variants in a personal genome of interest to prioritize against those earlier determined to be allelic in a functional genomics experiment on a cell line.
 Hence, instead of prioritizing by the direct overlap of allelic variants, we need to prioritize by the presence of allelic variants within 'allelic elements', or allelic regions in the genome (Fig 4).